 The remarkable fossil has been preserved for scientific research and study.
 We hope her presence will inspire and educate the people of North Texas and beyond.

 A Star is Born

 Much of the Perot Museum’s current research is based upon material collected during expeditions in Alaska, from north of the Arctic Circle on the Colville River, to areas further south in Denali National Park.
-This work is part of joint programs among the National Park Service, the University of Alaska, the University of Kansas and Hokkaido University in Japan.
-It has already resulted in the discovery of a new species of horned dinosaur, Pachyrhinosaurus perotorum, and further discoveries are yet to be made!
+This work is part of joint programs among the National Park Service, the University of Alaska, the University of Kansas, and Hokkaido University in Japan.
+In addition to the discovery of Pachyrhinosaurus perotorum as a new species of horned dinosaur, further discoveries are yet to be made!